Jump to main content of pageaccessibility informationSitemap

 Flexible Fixed Rate Mortgages

 There are now some mortgage lenders that offer fixed rates with the flexibility to make unlimited overpayments without being charged an early repayment fee.
 These flexible fixed rates would only incur an early repayment charge if the mortgage was redeemed in full.
-For further details on flexible fixed rate mortgages please complete our free mortgage advice form.
+For further details on flexible fixed rate mortgages please complete our fee free mortgage advice form.

 Advantages and Disadvantages of Fixed rate mortgages